pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 }
 ```

-The action is responsible for validation and transfering assets to the view.
+The action is responsible for validation and transferring assets to the view.
-Of course, to limit access to the renderlet, you can use the **type** configuration option as well.
+Of course, to limit access to the renderlet, you can use the `type` configuration option as well.

-### Create view
+### Create View

-Now you should create the template file in: `website/views/scripts/content/my-gallery.php` path.
+Now you have to create the template file at: `website/views/scripts/content/my-gallery.php`

 ```php
 <?php